ABEHIKARU/contents/securimage/README.txt

       echo "Sorry, wrong code.";
     }

-## Description:
+DESCRIPTION:

-What is **Securimage**?
+    What is Securimage?

     Securimage is a PHP class that is used to generate and validate CAPTCHA images.

     The classes uses an existing PHP session or creates its own if none is found to store the CAPTCHA code.
 In addition, a database can be used instead of session storage.

     Variables within the class are used to control the style and display of the image.
 The class uses TTF fonts and effects for strengthening the security of the image.

     It also creates audible codes which are played for visually impared users.

-## UPGRADE NOTICE:
+UPGRADE NOTICE:

-**3.6.3 and below:**
+    3.6.3 and below:
     Securimage 3.6.4 fixed a XSS vulnerability in example_form.ajax.php.
 It is recommended to upgrade to the latest version or delete example_form.ajax.php from the securimage directory on your website.

-**3.6.2 and above:**
+    3.6.2 and above:

-If you are upgrading to 3.6.2 or greater *AND* are using database storage, the table structure has changed in 3.6.2 adding an audio_data column for storing audio files in the database in order to support HTTP range requests.
+    If you are upgrading to 3.6.2 or greater AND are using database storage, the table structure has changed in 3.6.2 adding an audio_data column for storing audio files in the database in order to support HTTP range requests.
 Delete your tables and have Securimage recreate them or see the function createDatabaseTables() in securimage.php for the new structure depending on which database backend you are using and alter the tables as needed.
 If using SQLite, just overwrite your existing securimage.sq3 file with the one from this release.

-*If you are not using database tables for storage, ignore this notice.*
+    If you are not using database tables for storage, ignore this notice.

-## Copyright:
-Script
+COPYRIGHT:

     Copyright (c) 2018 Drew Phillips
     All rights reserved.